HumanCellAtlas/dcp-community/rfcs/text/0000-zendesk-triage-sop.md

 ## Motivation

 ### Immediate Need
-Users must have a stadard way to guve feedback and request help.
+Users must have a standard way to give feedback and request help.
 There will be a general up-tick on support demand every time we release a new feature or roll out a new type of data.
 Having a basic ticketing system in place will help assure that no problems are missed.
 Understanding the needs of the DCP users is paramount.

 ### Sustainability Through the GA
 Upon general release, the full range of use cases will come into play and we anticipate a large increase in both the nubmer of tickets and diversity of questions asked by users.
 Addressing these tickets will require a big time committment, so we need an efficient system in place and a team well-versed in the DCP and its scientific applications.